 Steps to Obtaining and Completing an Internship

-- Research posted Internship Opportunities and visit the Office of Career Planning to request a list of approved internship sites in your program of interest.
-Discuss your goals with a faculty member and the Director of Career Planning; it’s best to define your goals before you seek an internship.
+- Research posted Internship Opportunities and visit the Institute for Career Planning to request a list of approved internship sites in your program of interest.
+Discuss your goals with a faculty member and the director of Career Planning; it’s best to define your goals before you seek an internship.
 Faculty members in your academic area are knowledgeable in your particular field, and may have internship contacts.
 Many internships opportunities are not advertised so inform your friends, family, and professional contacts of your interest in an internship.
-The Director of Career Planning can also give you guidance about potential internship sites and program procedures.
+The director of Career Planning can also give you guidance about potential internship sites and program procedures.

 - Choose a faculty sponsor and with his/her help, determine the amount of credits your internship will earn, how you will be assessed on your internship performance for grading purposes, and for what departmental credit you will complete the internship (for example, ELEC or BUS).

 - Prepare your resume and cover letter.
 Start by reviewing our online guides.
-Contact the office of Career Planning to have your resume and cover letter reviewed prior to submission.
+Contact the Institute for Career Planning to have your resume and cover letter reviewed prior to submission.

 - Apply.
 You apply for an internship just as you would for any professional job.
 After researching the organization, make contact with the individual who oversees interns at potential internship sites; introduce yourself and clearly explain why you’re calling.
 If you have a site in mind, you should apply with a resume and cover letter, or a phone call and offer to send your resume and cover letter for their review, depending on your particular situation.
 Submitting a resume will be necessary, so regardless of how you apply, have a resume ready.
 Keep in mind that competitive internships often have deadlines months in advance, so start this process early.

 - Follow up in ten business days if you haven’t received a response.
 Keep an internship pursuit log sheet to keep track of names and dates.